DasIch/Flask-MakeStatic/docs/index.rst

 the path to the file in the `assets` directory and ``{static}`` with the corresponding location within the `static` directory.

+Since 0.2.0 you can also use globbing instead of regular expressions for your filename patterns, if you set the `MAKESTATIC_FILEPATTERN_FORMAT` configuration variable in your application configuration to ``'globbing'``.

 As you can see the syntax is kind of like an ini file.
 You have sections which match files in your assets directory followed by one or more commands that are executed when a matched file is compiled.